Concord (entertainment company): Concord Label Group

 Concord Label Group is made up of the original Concord Music Group labels at the time of the Bicycle Music merger (wholly owned Concord/Rounder, Concord Jazz and Fantasy Records), with Easy Eye Sound and Loma Vista Recordings as Joint Ventures.
 This area of Concord's business also includes its KIDZ BOP brand and its Craft Recordings catalog division.
 In early 2019, the company opened an office in Miami for Craft Latino Recordings.

 Craft represents the many labels for which these artists' originally recorded, including Sugar Hill, Vanguard, Musart, Savoy Jazz, Stax, Vee-Jay, Fania, Independiente and Varese Sarabande.
 Craft also represents the R.E.M. catalog originally released under Warner Bros.
 Records.

 In September 2022, Concord acquired the assets of L.A.
 Reid's HitCo Entertainment.

 In June 2023, Concord and PULSE Music Group launched a new label, dubbed PULSE Records.
 The deal builds on a partnership between Pulse and Concord started in 2020 when Concord's music publishing division acquired a stake in Pulse Music Group to form a joint venture that included Concord administering Pulse's catalog and future signings.

-In September 2024, Concord Label Group merged the operations off Concord Records and Fantasy Records.
+In September 2024, Concord Label Group merged the operations of Concord Records and Fantasy Records.
 Mark Williams and Margi Cheske are co-presidents of the new combination.